-Let a random sample is given, $\{x_{t}\}_{t=1}^{T}$, where $x_{t}=(x_{1,t},x_{2,t})^{\prime}$ are independent observations from some bivariate distribution with zero mean and finite second moments.
-Probably the most popular estimator of the Pearson correlation is the sample correlation estimator which is given by
+Let a random sample be given, $\{x_{t}\}_{t=1}^{T}$, where $x_{t}=(x_{1,t},x_{2,t})^{\prime}$ are independent observations from some bivariate elliptical distribution with zero location and positive definite scatter matrix as in \eqref{eq:Sigma_2x2_hetero} with the linear correlation coefficient, $\rho\in(-1,1)$.
+Probably the most popular estimator of the correlation is the sample correlation estimator given by

-where we internalize that $\mathbb{E}x=0$.
-The sample correlation, $\hat{\rho}$, is a consistent estimator of the population Pearson correlation, and, under mild assumptions, it is asymptotically normal with $\sqrt{T}(\hat{\rho}-\rho)\overset{d}{\rightarrow}N\Bigl(0,V_{\rho}\Bigl)$.
+where we impose $\mathbb{E}(x)=0$, if the expectation exists.
+Under the mild assumption of finite first and second moments, the sample correlation, $\hat{\rho}$, is a consistent estimator of the population linear correlation, and is asymptotically normal with $\sqrt{T}(\hat{\rho}-\rho)\overset{d}{\rightarrow}\mathcal{N}\Bigl(0,V_{\rho}\Bigl)$.
 For relatively small $T$, however, the sampling properties of $\hat{\rho}$ are often poorly approximated by the asymptotic results, especially in the presence of sufficiently heavy-tailed data.
 The inference is additionally complicated by the fact that the asymptotic variance $V_{\rho}$ generally depends on the unknown value of $\rho$.
-For example, for the Gaussian case, $V_{\rho}=(1-\rho^{2})^{2}$ (see \citet{Fisher_1915}).
+For example, for the Gaussian case, $V_{\rho}=(1-\rho^{2})^{2}$; see \citet{Fisher_1915}.

 The Fisher transformation is particularly useful in improving sampling properties of $\hat{\rho}$.
 We denote the Fisher transformation of $\hat{\rho}$ by $\phi_{\hat{\rho}}$.
-Thus, for normally distributed observations, the asymptotic distribution of $\phi_{\hat{\rho}}$ is $\sqrt{T}(\phi_{\hat{\rho}}-\phi_{\rho})\overset{d}{\rightarrow}N\Bigl(0,1\Bigl)$, and the asymptotic variance is independent of $\rho$.
+Thus, for normally distributed observations, the asymptotic distribution of $\phi_{\hat{\rho}}$ is $\sqrt{T}(\phi_{\hat{\rho}}-\phi_{\rho})\overset{d}{\rightarrow}\mathcal{N}\Bigl(0,1\Bigl)$, and the asymptotic variance is independent of $\rho$.
 More importantly, the Fisher transformation offers multiple advantages in finite samples.
 In particular, when the data is close to be normally distributed, it provides the variance stabilization for the sampling distribution of $\phi_{\hat{\rho}}$ with making it symmetric and nearly Gaussian even for very small samples (see \citet{Fisher_1921}, \citet{Hotelling_1953}, etc.).
 These properties often motivate to analyze the sample correlation coefficient in the Fisher scale when conducting inference for correlations.